Antonio1027/mean-project/README.md

 ### EXPRESS

-Express is used to serve HTTP requests from frontend and mobile applicaitons.
+Express is used to serve HTTP requests from frontend and mobile applications.

 ### ANGULARJS